Daniel Farabello

 Daniel "Dani" Edgardo Farabello (born 18 October 1973) is a former Argentine-Italian professional basketball player.

 Professional career

 Farabello played with Club de Regatas Vasco da Gama.

 National team career

 A member of the senior men's Argentine national basketball team, he competed with the squad at the 1996 Summer Olympics and 2006 FIBA World Championship.

 Personal life

-His son Francisco plays college basketball for the TCU Horned Frogs.
+His son Francisco plays college basketball for the Creighton Bluejays men's basketball team.